 African-American History in Alexandria

 Minutes from the Martin Luther King, Jr. Memorial in Washington DC, experience African-American heritage through Alexandria's remarkable range of historic sites.
-Alexandria's rich history weaves through three centuries of history -- from the colonial era of George Washington's times, to slavery and the Civil War in the 19th century, to the struggles and triumphs of the 20th century Civil Rights Movement.
+Alexandria's rich history weaves through three centuries -- from the colonial era of George Washington's times, to slavery and the Civil War in the 19th century, to the struggles and triumphs of the 20th century Civil Rights Movement.
 Alexandria's historical sites detail an extraordinary journey of courage and resilience.

 Walk through the rich and bountiful timeline of African-American history with our African American Historic Sites Self-Guided Walking Tour (which includes more than 15 attractions throughout Alexandria) and experience history come to life.
-To start, learn more about Alexandria's African-American history here.

 12 Years a Slave Movie and the Alexandria Connection